floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 The goal of this research can be summarized as follows:

-+ Investigate the merits and demerits of the modular monolith architecture
++ Investigate the advantages and drawbacks of the modular monolith architecture
 + Investigate the use of (semi-)automated technologies to modularize a monolith architecture

 Although the proposed solution will be designed for a specific case study, the results can be generalized to other monolith codebases.